 …and how many players alive today are actually qualified to make that judgment call?

-From the endless bridge ramblings on the various sites, countless self-appointed authorities seems to believe that they are in that position.
+From the endless bridge ramblings on the various sites, countless self-appointed authorities seem to believe that they are in that position.
 I beg to differ.
 There is an incredible variance between the classifications… good, great, excellent, marvelous, sensational, up and coming, talented, super, terrific, fantastic, ingenious, promising. etc. The different strata into which these gifted individuals fall is enormous but many mistakenly overvalue their own expertise… not unusual as few bridge players suffer from deflated egos.